hopsparser/hopsparser/README.md

 It currently hosts a graph based parser inspired by the paper of Dozat.
 Contrary to Dozat, the parser performs its own tagging and can use several lexers such as FastText, Bert and others.
-The parser assumes you have a linux/unix workstation, and a GPU with at least 12GB graphical memory.
+It advise to have a GPU with at least 12GB graphical memory.
 With smaller GPUs, using a BERT lexer will become difficult.
 The parser comes with two pretrained models ready for parsing French.